Things to Know Before Visiting Savannah

 Leaving Your Drink is Against the Law

-We understand the concept of bar hopping, so it's reasonable that not everyone finishes their drinks at the same time before the group is ready to move on to the next.
+Ah, the classic bar crawl dilemma: the struggle to synchronize our sips and swigs before gallivanting on to the next watering hole.
+Cheers to those who can keep up, and cheers to those who can't quite handle the pace.
+Let's just call it a "fluid" approach to bar-hopping.
 Take that plastic cup to-go and sip on your way to the next round.
 Be sure to remain within the Historic downtown area between River Street and Jones Street with your open 16 oz cup.
 We must have some rules, after all.

 You Won't See Food the Same Way Again